 In fact, Ronnie Peterson (1973 and 1974) and René Arnoux (1982) are the only drivers to win at Paul Ricard who never won the World Championship.

 There are a variety of layouts which can be used at Circuit Paul Ricard, but since its return to the F1 calendar in 2018 there have been many critics regarding the quality of racing at the track, although the 2021 Grand Prix saw Max Verstappen chase Lewis Hamilton down in a thrilling conclusion at Le Castellet.

 Current managing director of the French Grand Prix Éric Boullier confirmed that changes to the layout are coming.

-The upgraded circuit claims to now boast 167 different configurations, but the layout used for the Formula One World Championship prioritises high-speed, sweeping turns, though it has been dulled slightly by the Chicane Nord on the Mistral Straight.
+The upgraded circuit claims to now boast 167 different configurations, but the layout used for the Formula 1 World Championship prioritises high-speed, sweeping turns, though it has been dulled slightly by the Chicane Nord on the Mistral Straight.

 Ahead of the 2019 race, the pit lane entry was relocated to the penultimate corner - there are 15 turns in total for the drivers to negotiate, but the layout is yet to be confirmed for 2021 amid talks of further changes.

 Turn 1 - After a long blast down the straight the track dips slightly as drivers pick out their braking point for this quick left-hander.

 Turn 2 (S de la Verrerie) - Keep the throttle steady to navigate through the second part of this 'S', avoiding running over the high kerbs on exit.

 Turn 3 (Virage de l'Hotel) - Now the track is getting more technical, but it starts with a fairly low-speed right for this circuit's standards.